LuongPhuHoa/socfish/README.md

 > ./install.sh

-# How to execute socfish
+# How to execute SocFish

-    INFO: To execute socfish you should to have php, openssh and wget installed!
+    INFO: To execute SocFish you should to have php, openssh and wget installed!

-> fisher
+> socfish

     INFO: If some dependencies will not
-    be installed, fisher will not work!
+    be installed, SocFish will not work!

 # Terms of use